 The community event will be held on Saturday 7 September and will be produced by Prism Arts with support by Carlisle City Council.
-This year’s theme is ‘Historical figures of Carlisle’ and will celebrate people from all walks of life from weavers, coffee merchants, to astronomers, to fishermen.
+This year’s theme is a 'Kaleidoscope of Carlisle Life' and will celebrate people from all walks of life from weavers, coffee merchants, to astronomers, to fishermen.

 Leader of Carlisle City Council, Cllr John Mallinson, said: